caileykerley/sparkbox/notes/notes.md

 #### row-level transforms
 - `map` applies function to all rows
-- `flatMap` same as map, but then flattens results
+- `flatMap` same as map, but then flattens results (returns a list?)
 - `filter` it.... filters
 - `mapValues` maps a function to the values of each key in the rdd (inputs/returns key-value pairs)